Pexers/docker-weather-discord-bot/README.md

 ### Setting up the Docker environment
 1. Install [**Docker**](https://www.docker.com/products/docker-desktop/).
 2. Modify the [Dockerfile](https://github.com/Pexers/docker-weather-forecast-bot/blob/main/Dockerfile) and replace `YOUR_BOT_TOKEN` with a valid token provided by the [Discord Developer Portal](https://discord.com/developers/docs/intro).
 3. Build the docker image.
-A build’s context is the set of files located in the specified `[path]`:
+A build’s context is the set of files located in the specified `PATH`:
 ```
-docker build --tag [image] [path]
+docker build -t IMAGE PATH
 ```
 4. Run the robot on a new container.
-The `docker run` command will first create a writeable container layer over the specified `[image]`, and then starts it using the specified command:
+The `docker run` command will first create a writeable container layer over the specified `IMAGE`, and then starts it using the specified command:
 ```
-docker run [image]
+docker run IMAGE
 ⋮
 WeatherBot#0000 is now running!
 ```